A Tour of The House of Krug

 You’ll find tasting notes , information on food pairing and even music that suits the mood of your champagne.

-Once we had finished our tasting, we took a tour of the house, first off was the stunning cellars , even the smell is amazing , the cool dark spaces emulates such History and an excitement much like their champagne..
+Once we had finished our tasting, we took a tour of the house.
+First off was the stunning cellars where even the smell is amazing, the cool dark spaces emulates such History and an excitement much like their champagne..

-Champagne is stored to mature in riddling racks.
-Just a quarter turn at a time for each bottle to allow the sediment to settle in to the neck of the bottle.
+Champagne is stored to mature in wooden riddling racks.
+These riddlers allow for just a quarter turn at a time for each bottle to allow the sediment to settle in to the neck of the bottle.

 Seeing the stunning vintages locked behind gates was amazing.
 All sitting and waiting for that special event.

 Next was a tour around the reserve wines in they’re huge aluminium vats.
-Here you find the house’s library of 150 reserve wines to be used in the blend of a future Krug Grande Cuvée and Krug Rosé.
+Here you will find the house’s library of 150 reserve wines.
+These wines are to be used in the blend of a future Krug Grande Cuvée and Krug Rosé.

 The pristine clean rooms are a stark contrast to that of the cellars.